openedx/frontend-build/README.md

 4. Run `npm run serve` to serve your production build assets.
 It will attempt to run the build on the same port specified in the `env.config.js` file.

+## Requiring Jest to reference env.config.js

+Jest doesn't rely on webpack to merge the JS-based config into ConfigDocument, so to implement this in your MFE you would need to add it in your MFE's `setupTest.js`

+    import envConfig from '../env.config';
+    import mergeConfig from '@edx/frontend-platform';

+    ...

+    mergeConfig(envConfig);

 ## Development